vishvAsa/AgamaH_vaiShNavaH/gauDIyaH/kriyA/gopAla-bhaTTaH/hari-bhakti-vilAsaH/meta/broo_intro.md

-HBV.
 The 234 verses of the first chapter are here only 67; the 250 of the second chapter, 54; the 360 of the third chapter, 109; the 374 of the fourth chapter, 50; and the 480 of the fifth chapter, 81.
 Could this then be the original text of Sanātana’s, later expanded by Gopāla Bhaṭṭa?

 Again, the answer is no. Here as well, most manuscripts mention Gopāla Bhaṭṭa; none Sanātana.
-While the verse cited from the

-HBV in Rūpa Gosvāmin’s *Bhaktirasāmṛtasindhu* (1.2.201) is found both in this text (e.g., Rajasthan Oriental Research Institute, Alwar 3963, folio64a) and in the ordinary text (11.677), this text leaves out parts of quotations taken second-hand from earlier texts (e.g., 4.149cd–150; an untraceable citation from *Bhṛgu Smṛti* actually taken from *Viṣṇubhakticandrodaya*).
+While the verse cited from the HBV in Rūpa Gosvāmin’s *Bhaktirasāmṛtasindhu* (1.2.201) is found both in this text (e.g., Rajasthan Oriental Research Institute, Alwar 3963, folio64a) and in the ordinary text (11.677), this text leaves out parts of quotations taken second-hand from earlier texts (e.g., 4.149cd–150; an untraceable citation from *Bhṛgu Smṛti* actually taken from *Viṣṇubhakticandrodaya*).
 That an abbreviator would cut out unnecessary verses is not hard to understand, but that a person wishing to expand a text would take the trouble to locate unnamed sources to add more verses from them is very unlikely.
-Further, this text includes several verses cited from the *Gautamīya Tantra*, included only in some mss of the larger text (e.g., *Gautamīya Tantra* 8.28–29 given before
+Further, this text includes several verses cited from the *Gautamīya Tantra*, included only in some mss of the larger text (e.g., *Gautamīya Tantra* 8.28–29 given before HBV4.162).

-HBV4.162).
 Again, as many colophons clearly state (calling it a *saṅgraha*, summary), this text is abridged from the larger version rather than being the origin of an expanded, larger version.
-Finally, while these abridged versions of the

-HBV seem to be fairly old (the oldest manuscript I have seen, Pāṭhbāṛī 2002/242, is dated 1727

-CE), there is no mention of any alternative versions of the text in the manuscript list of the Rādhā Dāmodara temple from 1597 (Śarmā 2016).
+Finally, while these abridged versions of the HBV seem to be fairly old (the oldest manuscript I have seen, Pāṭhbāṛī 2002/242, is dated 1727  CE), there is no mention of any alternative versions of the text in the manuscript list of the Rādhā Dāmodara temple from 1597 (Śarmā 2016).

 Scholars have provided other possible explanations.
 Dinesh Chandra Sen (1917: 37–38) thought that Sanātana Gosvāmin wrote the text in Gopāla Bhaṭṭa’s name, fearing that his conversion to Islam in his youth before coming in contact with Caitanya would prejudice readers against the book.
 Melville Kennedy (1925: 137) followed the same line of argument.
 But had Sanātana Gosvāmin really been a Muslim?
 It is undisputed that both Rūpa and Sanātana Gosvāmins had worked at the court of Ḥusain Shāh in their youth and that Sanātana Gosvāmin felt himself fallen and untouchable even after becoming an associate of Caitanya’s,[^FN000022] but S.K.De (1986: 97, 141–143) convincingly argued against his ever having converted to Islam, something that surely would have hindered him from studying the Hindu scriptures under Vidyāvācaspati, brother of the celebrated Vāsudeva Sārvabhauma Bhaṭṭācārya, as he himself claims in the beginning of his *Bṛhadvaiṣṇavatoṣaṇī* commentary to the tenth book of the *Bhāgavata Purāṇa*.[^FN000023]